-He read three separate studies about employee retention:
+He read three separate studies about employee retention, on three important topics.

-Gordon evaluated his company.
-He has many women in all levels of the company.
-He considered that men, too benefited from family time for emergencies and aged parents.
+Gordon evaluated his organization.
+Many women work in all levels of the company.
+He considered that men can also benefit from family time for parental leave, emergencies, and aging parents.

 He checked to see how much leeway the company could offer his employees for family leave.
-Could they cross train so that time off for childbirth could be maximized and perhaps flex time for a period after?
+Could they cross-train so that time off for childbirth could be maximized and perhaps allow flex time for a period afterward?
 He recognized that the alternative might be losing that valuable talent.

 He also noted that mandatory overtime was a strong contributing factor to lack of employee retention in this study.

-This study found the most frequent reasons for staying at a job were: “job satisfaction, extrinsic rewards, constituent attachments, organizational commitment, and organizational prestige.”
+A study called “Targeted Employee Retention: Performance-Based and Job-Related Differences in Reported Reasons for Staying,” by John P. Hausknecht, Julianne Rodda, and Michael J. Howard, explored the most common reasons for staying in a job.
+The researchers found the most frequent reasons included “job satisfaction, extrinsic rewards, constituent attachments, organizational commitment, and organizational prestige.”
 High performers were more influenced by advancement opportunities and organizational prestige.
 Hourly employees were more likely to stay because of extrinsic rewards.

 Gordon noted the difference between the successful methods of retaining workers in this study.
 And he wondered if this pattern held true for his employees.
 He decided it would be most accurate if he compiled his own employee retention study.

 He had HR organize questionnaires, surveys, interviews, focus groups, and exit studies to give an accurate picture of why his workers chose to stay or go.

 The result for Gordon was that turnover dropped over 50%.
 The image of his company as a worker friendly place made recruitment easier.
 And productivity and customer satisfaction increased.